apache/dolphinscheduler-website/docs/en-us/dev/user_doc/alert_spi.md

 All alert plugins need to implement this interface.
 The interface is used to define the name of the alert plugin and the required parameters.

 AlertChannel
 The interface of the alarm plug-in.
 The alarm plugin needs to implement the interface.
 It only has one method process.
-The upper alarm system calls the method and gets the return information of the alert by the AlertResult retured by this method.
+The upper alarm system calls the method and gets the return information of the alert by the AlertResult returned by this method.

 AlertData
 Alert content information.
 It includes id, title, content and log.